Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Museum collections provide a snapshot of time at any given place.
 For example, if a bat was collected on a specific expedition, by looking at the other species collected at the same time, or the descriptions of the field in collectors' notebooks, a richer picture of the ecosystem emerges.
 This can help researchers link events, like the outbreak of COVID-19, to specific environmental situations meaning we can predict when they might happen again.

-Approximately 75% of all emerging infections are zoonotic; they are transmitted from animals to humans.
+Approximately 75% of 175 species of emerging infectious diseases are zoonotic; they are transmitted from animals to humans.
 Human activity such as deforestation and intensive farming have brought us in closer proximity to animals, like bats, that carry diseases and create the perfect conditions for diseases to jump from wildlife to humans in what is known as a spillover event.

 Unless we study and protect nature, we will experience more frequent spillover events and more frequent pandemics in the future.